Sign up for IQ Index

 Rock en Seine – one of France’s largest music festivals – was acquired from founders Missonnier, Christophe Davy and Salomon Hazot in April by investment banker Matthieu Pigasse, who says he plans to turn his LNEI (Les Nouvelles Éditions indépendantes) holding company into a “leader in the production of premium content”.
 Rock en Seine forms part of a new live music division, LNEI Live, comprising the Rock en Seine, inRocKs and Nuits Zébrées festivals.

-The next month, Pigasse announced a “very advanced partnership” between LNEI and a “recognised specialised in the programming of major festivals”, named by Libération as AEG.
+The next month, Pigasse announced a “very advanced partnership” between LNEI and a “recognised specialist in the programming of major festivals”, named by Libération as AEG.
 He declined, however, to further elaborate on the nature of the relationship, including whether any money had changed hands.

 Unlike rival Live Nation, AEG otherwise lacks a festival presence in France, although it does operate the 17,000-cap.
 AccorHotels Arena in Paris.